Blueprint to Passive – Visual Brand & UX System

 - Card - Feature

-Element Presets ensure that every instance of that module looks and behaves consistently across the website.
+Element Presets ensure that every instance of that element looks and behaves consistently across the website.

 Option Groups